 John, whose fame spread throughout the empire, became known as Chrysostomos, which means “Golden Mouth”.
 His success paved the way for his appointment as Archbishop to Constantinople, the capital of the Eastern Roman Empire.
 He would continue to serve as the highest-ranking clergyman in the capital.

-John Chrysostom as Archbishop of Constantinople
+2. Archbishop of Constantinople

+This was unexpected for John Chrysostom when he was appointed Archbishop of Constantinople.
 When John came to the capital, the first thing he observed was the flamboyant life of the people.
 In his sermons he criticized the life of the rich and stressed that they should share their wealth with the poor.
 He refused to participate in the flamboyant dinners he was invited to.
 He criticized luxury clothes and lifestyle.

 John’s homilies, which recommended living a simple life, received great interest and appreciation from the poor.
 On the other hand, it also disturbed the rich.
 In addition, his reforms within the church were not welcomed by the church staff.
 John quickly made many enemies in the imperial capital of Constantinople.

 John’s criticism also reached the palace, the peak of this lavish lifestyle.
 Even Empress Aelia Eudoxia was the target of John’s arrows of criticism.
-However, clashing with Emperor Arcadius and his wife Eudoxia would have caused John much harm in the long run.
+However, clashing with Emperor Arcadius and his wife Aelia Eudoxia would have caused John Chrysostom much harm in the long run.

 Theophilus, the Patriarch of Alexandria at the time, wanted to influence Constantinople.
 However, the presence of a popular person like John prevented him from achieving this goal.
 John welcomed the priests who had fallen into a theological dispute with Theophilus and hosted them in Constantinople.
 This gave Theophilus the opportunity to take action against John.